-8.4 The Licensing Authority may not impose any additional conditions unless its discretion has been engaged by a relevant representation and it has been satisfied, at a hearing, that it is appropriate to impose conditions due to the representations raised.
-It may then only impose conditions it considers appropriate to promote the licensing objectives arising out of the consideration of the representations.
-However, in order to minimise problems and the necessity for hearings, it would be sensible for applicants to consult with responsible authorities when schedules are being prepared.
-This would allow for proper liaison before representations prove necessary.

-- 8.5 When considering any conditions, the Licensing Authority acknowledges that the licensing function cannot be used for the general control of anti-social behaviour by individuals once they are beyond the direct control of the licensee of any premises concerned.
+- 8.4 The Licensing Authority may not impose any additional conditions unless its discretion has been engaged by a relevant representation and it has been satisfied, at a hearing, that it is appropriate to impose conditions due to the representations raised.
+It may then only impose conditions it considers appropriate to promote the Licensing Objectives arising out of the consideration of the representations.
+However, in order to minimise problems and the necessity for hearings, it would be sensible for applicants to consult with Responsible Authorities when schedules are being prepared.
+This would allow for proper liaison before representations prove necessary. - 8.5 When considering any conditions, the Licensing Authority acknowledges that the licensing function cannot be used for the general control of anti-social behaviour by individuals once they are beyond the direct control of the licensee of any premises concerned.
 However, other mechanisms may be utilised, where appropriate, to tackle unruly or unlawful behaviour of people attending the premises when beyond the control of premises.
+These include:

-These include: - Partnership working with Sussex Police and Adur & Worthing Safer Communities Partnership to promote enforcement of the law concerning disorder and anti-social behaviour, including the issuing of fixed penalty notices; - Powers to designate parts of the borough as places where alcohol may not be consumed publicly; - Partnership working with businesses, transport operators and other sections of the Licensing Authority to create a safe and clean environment. - 8.6 Specific conditions may be attached to premises licences to reflect local crime prevention strategies.
-Such conditions may include amongst other things, the use of closed circuit television cameras, the provision and use of shatterproof drinking receptacles, drugs and weapons search procedures, the use of registered door supervisors, specialised lighting requirements and hours of opening.
+- Partnership working with Sussex Police and Adur & Worthing Safer Communities Partnership to promote enforcement of the law concerning disorder and anti-social behaviour, including the issuing of fixed penalty notices; - Powers to designate parts of the Adur District as places where the police may confiscate alcohol if it is, or about to be, consumed publicly; - Partnership working with businesses, transport operators and other sections of the Licensing Authority to create a safe and clean environment. - 8.6 Specific conditions may be attached to Premises Licences to reflect local crime prevention strategies.
+Such conditions may include amongst other things, the use of closed circuit television cameras, the provision and use of shatterproof drinking receptacles, drugs and weapons search procedures, the use of registered SIA door supervisors, specialised lighting requirements and hours of opening.
 Regard should also be had to any local bye-laws and/or strategies relating to street drinking.
-However, any conditions imposed by the authority, as a result of relevant representation, must be appropriate and proportionate. - 8.7 Certificates issued to Club Premises shall reflect local crime prevention strategies and may include any or all of the requirements listed above. - 8.8 The Licensing Authority shall have regard to the need to disperse people quickly and safely to avoid concentrations which may produce disorder and disturbance.
-The policy shall reflect any protocols agreed between the Licensing Authority and Sussex Police, and/or other licensing authorities - 8.9 The Licensing Authority shall consider any reports relevant to the needs of the local tourist economy and the cultural strategy for the area. - 8.10 The Licensing Authority shall consider any relevant information relating to the employment situation of the area and the need for new investment and employment where appropriate.
+However, any conditions imposed by the Licensing Authority, as a result of relevant representation, must be appropriate and proportionate. - 8.7 Certificates issued to Club Premises shall reflect local crime prevention strategies and may include any or all of the requirements listed above. - 8.8 The Licensing Authority shall have regard to the need to disperse people quickly and safely to avoid concentrations which may produce disorder and disturbance.
+The policy shall reflect any protocols agreed between the Licensing Authority and Sussex Police, Responsible Authorities and/or other Licensing Authorities. - 8.9 The Licensing Authority shall consider any reports relevant to the needs of the local tourist economy and the cultural strategy for the area. - 8.10 The Licensing Authority shall consider any relevant information relating to the employment situation of the area and the need for new investment and employment where appropriate.